875 Asylum Avenue, Hartford, CT 06105

 Grade levels: Grades 5-8

 Jumoke Academy Honors at the Hartford Conservatory (JAH-HC) is an honors middle school with an arts integrated focus.
 Our mission is to develop our scholars into mature, young adults who will make valuable contributions to the global society.
 Scholars will graduate with exceptional 21 skills, an appreciation for the arts, exemplary character, an understanding of diverse cultures and a confident sense of self.
 At Jumoke Academy Honors at the Hartford Conservatory (JAH-HC), scholars participate in a rigorous academic program in English Language Arts, mathematics, science, and social studies.
 In addition to these subjects, scholars participate in extensive arts studies that include: instrumental and vocal music, visual arts, dance and theater.
 The arts are also infused throughout the academic curriculum.
 Through experience in creative pursuits and performances, scholars will develop skills of leadership, self-motivation, collaboration, goal-setting, planning, organization and effective communication.
 We have created and value an environment that is engaging and responsive to adolescent development.
 Scholars at JAH-HC will be excited about learning, intellectually curious, and will act with thoughtfulness and compassion.
+Apply Today!

 The Arts at JAH-HC: Instrumental music—orchestra and band, Vocal music—choir, Visual arts – drawing and painting, Dance—foundation of dance, ballet, and choreography, Theater— foundation of theater, improvisation, and theatrical productions.